WIKA-Group/magento2-azure-ad-b2c-sso/README.md

 Magento2 Module to add support for a login via Azure B2C

+> **Important:** Ensure that the email address is delivered in the Azure B2C response.

 ## Configuration
 The configuration can be found in the admin backend under:
 Stores -> Settings -> Configuration -> WIKA GROUP -> Azure B2C